 How Much Time Does Homeschooling Take?

-Tuesdays are for math (other than basic operations of which each child does one problem daily), reading, writing, history and science.
+Tuesdays are for math (other than basic operations of which each child does one problem daily from all four operations), reading, writing, history and science.
 I begin around 9am with ds7 reading to me while ds10 reads silently.
 By 10am ds7 will have completed reading, writing, math and piano.
 At 10:00 I do piano with Ds10 while ds7 takes a short break.
 We meet at the table at 10:15 for history together.
 After history, Ds10 and I work on math and writing.
 We’re usually done by 11:00.

 In the afternoon my husband works with them on their science lessons, taking between 15-30 minutes per child.
 Sometimes the lessons are simply teaching, sometimes they are longer worksheets, experiments, etc.